-The most powerful room in any building is the one designed for impact.
+The most powerful room in any building is the one designed with a clear purpose.

 I did not follow a traditional event path.